StefanosTzaf/SweatBite/README.md

 # SweatBite

 SweatBite is a React Native app that helps users set and track fitness goals, such as calories burned or number of workouts per week.
-Users can monitor their progress, manage their goals, and get snack suggestions after workouts.
+Users can monitor their progress, manage their goals, and get snack suggestions before or after workouts.
 All data is saved locally using AsyncStorage.

 **Main Features:**
+- See calories burned
 - Set and track fitness goals (calories or workouts)
 - Visual progress bars for each goal
-- Add, edit, or delete goals
+- Add, or delete goals
-- Personalized snack suggestions after workouts
+- Snack suggestions based on workouts
-- Data persists between sessions

 So as to run the app, you need :